Estate & Trust Administration Lawyer in Arlington, VA

 At Gillis Law, we have years of experience assisting clients with estate administration matters in Arlington, Virginia, and the surrounding areas.
 Our firm works with families to handle probate, distribute assets, and settle obligations thoughtfully and professionally.
 Contact us today to begin working together.

-Probate and Filing Requirements in Virginia
+Probate in Virginia

 For Trusted Estate Administration Services

-Paying Debts and Taxes
+Debts & Taxes

 In Virginia, estate administration involves settling outstanding debts and taxes before distributing assets to beneficiaries.
 Creditors must be notified, and valid claims are paid using the estate's funds.
 Federal and state taxes may also need to be calculated and addressed.
 Properly handling these obligations protects both the executor and the beneficiaries.